mcardenas389/Outlook-To-Google-Sheets/README.md

 This will close out the application.
 If you have neglected to upload your information, you will have to run the macro again on start-up.
 This application does not save the information you want to send to Google Sheets.

 ## Version History
+**v1.0.2**<br />

+* Fixed it so that notes are appended from the top instead of at the bottom.

+* Added a field for the event year in the settings, so it can be updated manually.

 **v1.0.1**<br />

 * Changed the order the columns are written in.
 Now First Name comes first.